-As frequent visitors to Carmel, we were at first disappointed to find out we had already visited several of the stops on the route, but at each stop we tried something new that we hadn’t experienced before.
-So whether you are as seasoned Carmel foodie or first time visitor, this tour would be a great experience.
+As frequent visitors to Carmel, we were at first disappointed to find out we had already visited a few of the stops on the route, but at each stop we tried something new that we hadn’t experienced before.
+So whether you are as seasoned Carmel foodie or first-time visitor, this tour would be a great experience.
 Tickets cost $69 per person, a good deal for all the food and drink.
 More information (including current coupon codes) are on the website: Carmel Food Tour.

 Casanova Restaurant – 5th Avenue between Mission & San Carlos

-This restaurant calls themselves “most romantic” restaurant in Carmel, and I’d say I agree.
+Casanova calls themselves “most romantic” restaurant in Carmel, and I’d say I agree.
 This French farmhouse style restaurant is full of intimate little nooks and crannies, both indoors and outdoors on one of a few porches and patios.
-This includes the Van Gogh room where you can dine at the actual table Vincent Van Gogh ate at in the final months of his life.
+This includes the van Gogh room where you can dine at the actual table Vincent van Gogh ate at in the final months of his life.
 It would be a great place to eat for a special occasion.
-On the food tour, we got to try a dish we hadn’t ordered before: Gnocchi Casanova, a spinach gnocchi made from a dough blend (pate a choux) not potatoes, so it was surprisingly light and fluffy, and of course, delicious.
+On the food tour, we got to try a dish I hadn’t tried before: Gnocchi Casanova, a spinach gnocchi made from a dough blend (pate a choux) not potatoes, so it was surprisingly light and fluffy, and of course, delicious.

 La Bicyclette – 29 Dolores St.

-This restaurant is owned by the same people as Casanova, and while they also serve rustic, Mediterranean inspired food, this place is known for their thin crust, wood-fired pizzas.
+La Bicyclette is owned by the same people as Casanova, and while they also serve rustic, Mediterranean-inspired food, this place is known for their thin crust, wood-fired pizzas.
 On the food tour, we learned that La Bicyclette sources a majority of their ingredients (did I hear 90%?) from within just 10 miles of the restaurant.
 On this last visit, we tried their local wild mushroom pizza and the prosciutto, seasonal squash and arugula pizza, a tasty and colorful combination.